Cepodem 50 MG Suspension

 Are there any overdose instructions?

-Cepodem 50 MG Suspension belongs to 3rd generation cephalosporins.
-It works as a bactericidal by binding to the penicillin-binding proteins and inhibits the bacterial cell wall synthesis.
+This medication works as a bactericidal by binding to penicillin-binding proteins and inhibits bacterial cell wall synthesis.

 Whenever you take more than one medicine, or mix it with certain foods or beverages, you"re at risk of a drug interaction.